graphql-python/gql-next/README.md

 ## Quick Start

-`gql` works by parsing query files (`**/*.graphql` by default) into their own Python module where a class who's name is the same as your query allows you to make that query and get a typed response.
+`gql` works by parsing query files (`**/*.graphql` by default) into their own Python module where an class, named after the operation defined in the file, allows you to make that query and get a typed response.

 For example, given the following file `get_film.graphql` file: